6 Ways to Show Your Workers You Care During a Pandemic

 Giving Cloth Face Masks and Arm Sleeves to Your Employees

 In many places, it is now a requirement for people to wear face coverings whenever they go outside.
 It’s a small gesture that can really help one’s community by preventing the spread of COVID-19.
-Unfortunately, it can be costly for people to keep buying disposable face masks, respirators, and other protective gear like gloves.
+Unfortunately, it can be costly for people to keep buying disposable face masks, respirators, and other protective gear like gloves, antimicrobial tights, and antimicrobial home socks.
 Repeated use of these single-use products also lead to widespread solid waste pollution in many places, on top of the fact that purchasing them puts a strain on the supply of critical personal protective equipment, depriving those who need them the most.
 These include medical personnel and other people working on the front lines of the fight against the pandemic.

 As an employer, you have the option of giving your employees and their families access to reusable cloth face masks and arm sleeves instead.
 Not only do these fabric-based products help people avoid contracting and spreading socially communicable microbes, they’re also available in a lot of aesthetically pleasing designs, which actually helps in making them look more like a part of anyone’s daily attire.
 This makes it very easy to choose the right face mask and arm sleeves.